kristian/zbtk/README.md

 });
 ```

 In case `out.log` is set, emits are also print to `stdout` / console. `out.log` may include different options than `emit`, e.g. set `out.log` to `data` to print out the binary data of each packet to console, while emitting the parsed attributes to the eventing interface or MQTT if the `out.mqtt` option is set.
-Note that this doesn't work in reverse, i.e. you cannot `out.log` attributes, whilst only emitting the raw packet contents.
-Only the `emit` options determine if a packet is parsed / attributes are extracted or not.
+Note that the packet always gets parsed in case either `emit` or `out.log` contains `packet` or `attribute`, or in case a `filter` is set.

-To close the capture session, invoke the `.close()` function:
+To close the capture session any MQTT client created, invoke the `.close()` function:

 ```js
 await capSession.close();